Megatron: Fun Publications

 Megatron appeared in the 2008 BotCon voice-actor play "Bee in the City", voiced by David Kaye.
 After losing Optimus Prime and Sari to the Transtech incarnation of Shockwave, Bumblebee and Flareup meet Megatron, who goes by the name of "Joe" to avoid any attraction.
 Learning of the Allspark key on Sari's person, Megatron offers his aid.
 Once Bumblebee frees his friends, Megatron reveals himself as he uses the key to bring an army to life.
-However, when his army realizes the consequence of their coming to being within Transtech Cybertron, a mutiny ensures as Megatron is dragged off while vowing revenge.
+However, when his army realizes the consequence of their coming to being within Transtech Cybertron, a mutiny ensues as Megatron is dragged off while vowing revenge.

-"Ask Vector Prime" would also introduce an alternate version of Megatron created by the events of the Binaltech storyline who later invaded the Robots in Disguise universe and was transformed into the villainous "Megahead Megatron".
+"Ask Vector Prime" also introduces an alternate version of Megatron created by the events of the Binaltech storyline who later invades the Robots in Disguise universe and is transformed into the villainous "Megahead Megatron".
 Establishing a horde of Vehicons as his original counterpart had, he proceeded to plunge Cybertron into a Spark War, with Mirage as one of his many victims.
 However, he was eventually defeated due to the actions of the Binaltech Alternity in dispatching a crew of similarly created Maximals—including Air Attack Optimus Primal—to challenge his efforts.
 However, his legacy would continue to plague that universe, as his associate Cryotek would use the Transwarp technology Megatron contributed to their efforts to launch a campaign across time and space.

 Megatron's story continued in the pages of the biography printed by Fun Publications for the 25th-anniversary Optimus Primal toy.
 Even his death at the conclusion of Beast Machines would not be the end of Megatron's villainy.
 Due to the inextricable link that had been forged between himself and Optimus Primal when Cybertron was reformatted, Primal's return to life to lead the "Children of Primus" against the machinations of Unicron meant that Megatron was also brought back to the land of the living.
 This time, however, the two old enemies found themselves in an uneasy alliance, traveling from universe to universe to wherever the multiversal conflict had spread.
 While this storyline would never play out, the design used for Megatron's Universe form—a remold/redeco of Robots in Disguise Megatron—would later see use in the "Dawn of Predacus" storyline for BotCon 2016.

 TFcon comics

 Megatron appears among the characters in Re-Unification, the 2010 TFCon voice actor play prelude comic.
-He was featured in the Beast Wars Transformers Mutating Card Game by Parker Brothers.
+He is featured in the Beast Wars Transformers Mutating Card Game by Parker Brothers.